AeriaVelocity/sued/README.md

 Who the hell cares?
 Just shut up and edit.

-> :warning: Only use sued if you like pain.
+> ⚠️ Only use sued if you like pain.
 Nothing comes for granted with this
 > program.

 Written in Rust, because frick you, that's why.